-following the reporting year, and the master file must be available by 30 June of the second year following the reporting year.
-According to the definition provided in the Bulgarian Tax and Insurance Procedures Code, as related parties are considered: Any two persons, of whom one participates in the management of the other or of a subsidiary thereof; Any persons in whose management or supervisory body one and the same natural or legal person is a member, including where the said natural person represents another person; A corporation and a person who holds more than 5 per cent of the issued voting participating interests or shares in the corporation; Any two persons, of whom one exercises control over the other; Any persons whose activity is controlled by a third party or by a subsidiary thereof; Any two persons of whom one is a commercial representative of the other; Any two persons of whom one has made a donation to the other; Any two persons of whom one has made a donation to the other; Any two persons who participate, whether directly or indirectly, in the management, control or capital of another person or persons and, therefore, they can agree on conditions other than the customary conditions.
+- Sales of goods BGN 400,000; - Loans Principal of over BGN 1 million or interest and other revenue and expenses related to the loan of over BGN 50,000; and - All other transactions BGN 200,000.
+The local file must be prepared by 30 June of the year following the reporting year, and the master file must be available by 30 June of the second year following the reporting year.
+According to the definition provided in the Bulgarian Tax and Insurance Procedures Code, as related parties are considered: Any two persons, of whom one participates in the management of the other or of a subsidiary thereof; Any persons in whose management or supervisory body one and the same natural or legal person is a member, including where the said natural person represents another person; A corporation and a person who holds more than 5 per cent of the issued voting participating interests or shares in the corporation; Any two persons, of whom one exercises control over the other; Any persons whose activity is controlled by a third party or by a subsidiary thereof; Any persons who jointly control a third party or a subsidiary thereof; Any two persons of whom one is a commercial representative of the other; Any two persons of whom one has made a donation to the other; Any persons who participate, whether directly or indirectly, in the management, control or capital of another person or persons and, therefore, they can agree on conditions other than the customary conditions.
 Withholding tax 10% (a lower rate/elimination may be provided in accordance with the applicable DTT) Interest 10/0% The zero rate applies to EU associated companies (a minimum holding of 25% of the share capital must be maintained for at least two years).
 Also a lower rate/elimination may be provided in accordance with an applicable DTT.
 Royalties 10/0% The zero rate applies to EU associated companies (a minimum holding of 25% of the share capital must be maintained for at least two years).
 Also a lower rate/elimination may be provided in accordance with an applicable DTT.
-Dividends 0% for local companies and EU-member states parents; 5% withholding tax is imposed on dividends paid by Bulgarian companies to companies resident for tax purposes in non- EU/EEA countries, as well as on hidden profit distributions to residents of EU/EEA countries.
+Dividends 0% for local companies and EU-member states parents; 5% withholding tax is imposed on dividends paid by Bulgarian companies to companies resident for tax purposes in non-EU/EEA countries, as well as on hidden profit distributions to residents of EU/EEA countries.
 Services 10% (a lower rate/elimination may be provided in accordance with the applicable DTT) Group taxation No